jaceonly17/web-scraper/README.md

-Welcome to my GitHub page!
-I'm Jace, and I'm excited to share my projects and contributions with you.
+This is a web scraper built to extract data from website URL.
+It uses python language to scrape the data.

+Usage
+  Run the scraper using 'python web_scraper.py'

 Want to get in touch?
-You can reach me at     :Email: jaceonly17@gmail.com
+You can reach me at
+  :Email: jaceonly17@gmail.com